shujidev/direct/README.md

 ## Create functions
-An object can be created with factories, this pattern can be helpful to create destructive objects
+An object can be created with factories, this pattern can be helpful to create self destructing objects
 ```nim
 type RenderTarget* = object
     p:ptr ID2D1RenderTarget